Indonesian rescuers retrieve body parts from Lion Air crash site

 Earlier, Basarnas chief Muhammad Syaugi said he could not confirm if there were any survivors from the crash.

-"We don't know yet whether there are any survivors," agency head Muhmmad Syaugi told a news conference, adding that no distress signal had been received from the aircraft's emergency transmitter.
+"We don't know yet whether there are any survivors," agency head Muhammad Syaugi told a news conference, adding that no distress signal had been received from the aircraft's emergency transmitter.

 "We hope, we pray, but we cannot confirm."